-This study demonstrates that the Screw Pullout Model is a high-potential tool for evaluating the anchorage strength of orthopedic screws in synthetic bone material.
-The accuracy and precision of the computational model's predictions were found to be significantly superior to the accuracy and precision of an analytical equation that is currently recognized by regulatory bodies to gualify orthopedic screw desians.
-The standardized testina environment provided by the Screw Pullout Model can significantly reduce the time and resources required for evaluating new screw designs and could be used as а complementary or surrogate tool to the ASTM F543 bench-top tests.
+This study demonstrates that the Screw Pullout Model is a high-potential tool for evaluating the anchorage strength orthopedic screws in synthetic bone material. accuracy and precision of computational model's predictions were found to be significantly superior to the accuracy and precision of an analytical equation that is currently recognized by regulatory bodies to qualify orthopedic screw The standardized environment provided by the Screw Pullout Model can significantly reduce the time and resources required for evaluating new screw designs and could be used as complementary or surrogate tool to the ASTM F543 bench-top tests.
 The bone model and testing set-up could be adapted to other ASTM tests conducted on synthetic bone material, expanding its potential applications in the orthopedic field.